-This Media Kit is a one-stop resource for information about the National League of Cities, including information on NLC advocacy, city solutions and conferences and seminars, as well as downloadable biographies, photographs and resources.
-Stay informed about NLC news with our RSS feed, by keeping up with our Facebook and Twitter pages or by reading our blog, CitiesSpeak.
+This Media Kit is a one-stop resource for information about the National League of Cities, including information on NLC advocacy, city solutions, conferences and seminars, as well as downloadable biographies, photographs and resources.
+Stay informed about NLC news with our RSS feed, by keeping up with our Facebook and Twitter pages, or by reading our blog, CitiesSpeak.

 NLC 1st Vice President